How to Trade Using the Commodity Channel Index (CCI)

 Jul 3, 2011

 Written by: Al Hill

 The commodity channel index (CCI) is an oscillator used to identify cyclical trends in a security.
 It gained its name because it was originally used to analyze commodities.
 While the CCI will oscillate above and below the zero line, it is more of a momentum indicator, because there is no upward or downward limit on its value.
 The default period for the CCI indicator is 14 periods, just as the slow stochastics and RSI.
 Remember, if you choose to use a shorter setting, the number of signals and sensitivity of the indicator will increase.

 How to trade using The Commodity Channel Index (CCI)

-Traders have now begun to not only use the CCI to trade commodities, but also for stocks as well.
-A rule of thumb for the commodity channel index is that oversold is - 100 and overbought +100.
-While traders will look for divergences in the CCI and the price trend, trend line breaks of the CCI is also very popular.
+Traders have now begun to not only use the CCI to trade commodities but also for stocks as well.
+A rule of thumb for the commodity channel index indicator is that oversold is – 100 and overbought +100.
+While traders will look for divergences in the CCI and the price trend, trend line breaks of the CCI are also very popular.
 The real story about the CCI is not the indicator, but the community that has been developed around the indicator.
-An independent trader Ken Wood, has created the "CCI University" that teaches detailed methods on how to trade profitably with the CCI.
+An independent trader Ken Wood has created the “CCI University” that teaches detailed methods on how to trade profitably with the CCI.

 How to Use the CCI Indicator when Day Trading

-Since you now know the basics of the commodity channel index, I want to explore how to use this powerful indicator when day trading.
+Since you now know the basics of the commodity channel index indicator, I want to explore how to use this powerful indicator when day trading.